blepore/AzureNotes/CustomImageTransfer.md

 their workflow (again) in a different cloud is painful.
 One of the pain points is regarding their VMs - it takes alot of time and energy to build a new image so even getting started with their apps, scripts, etc is just... hard....

-There doesn't seem to be an end-to-end guide on how to move a custom image from GCE into Azure if I were a Azure newbie.
+There doesn't appear to be an end-to-end guide on how to move a custom image from GCE into Azure for Azure newbies.
 In an effort to make the transition from Google GCE to Microsoft Azure easier, I thought it made some sense to test how one might do that.

-It's pretty straight-forward and only takes about an hour once you know what to do.
+It's pretty straight-forward and only takes about an hour once you know what to do (and most of that is wait time on the downloading/converting/uploading steps).
 Here's how I did it:

 # Prepare image